Proudly Supported by

-If you have a car that has a hardtop roof, was available in Australia or at least 5000 were manufactured worldwide then it can be raced as a Sports Sedan.
+If you have a car that is based on a sedan, has a hardtop roof, was available in Australia or at least 5000 were manufactured worldwide then it can be raced as a Sports Sedan.
 Some cars are highly modified space frame based cars, some are hotted up standard chassis cars and some are a mixture of both.
 There are a wide variety of car makes, shapes and sizes.

 Which engine can I use?